apesurd/notes.CFA/Level2/IndexCDS.md

 #fixedIncome

 Coveres multiple issuers
+- Pricing depends on the correlation of default.
 - Analogous to ETF/Index funds for CDS.
 - All are equally weighted and notional amount is attributed equally to all the issuers.